-End Child Poverty California and our movement partners are undertaking urgent advocacy to provide relief to children and families in poverty now and into the future, focusing on our most vulnerable communities.
+End Child Poverty California and our movement partners are undertaking urgent advocacy to get children and families in poverty the relief they deserve now and into the future.
+Let’s build back better.

-1. URGENT: Has your organization signed the End Child Poverty California Movement’s Federal Stimulus letter to lawmakers?
+URGENT: Has your organization signed the End Child Poverty California Movement’s Federal Stimulus letter to lawmakers?
 If not, click here.
-We are accepting new signatures through April.
+We are accepting new signatures as the movement grows.

 In March, we sent an urgent letter to the Governor asking for the adoption of the COVID-19 Anti-poverty Stimulus Package, focused on families and children in poverty.
 Dozens of partners joined us in the letter campaign.